Max-Ivashura/Max-Ivashura/README.md

 # Hi, I'm Max Ivashura! 👋

 I'm an aspiring backend developer passionate about building high-quality and scalable web applications.
-My tech stack includes Python, Django, Docker, Git, Linux, HTML, and CSS.
+My tech stack includes Python, Django and Docker.
 I'm constantly learning and improving my skills to become a professional in the world of development.

 ---